Starcounter/Docs/docs/guides/network/anonymous-or-substitute-handlers.md

 # Anonymous or Substitute Handlers
-<aside class="notice">Substitute handlers/delegates are deprecated and will be removed in the next versions of Starcounter.
-Please use normal handlers instead.</aside>
+:warning: Substitute handlers/delegates are deprecated and will be removed in the next versions of Starcounter.
+Please use normal handlers instead. :warning:

 ## Introduction